 Due Diligence

-The supply chain of the College includes a large number of diverse suppliers, including suppliers of goods and services that directly support research and teaching activity, and suppliers of indirect goods and services not directly related to these activities.
+The supply chain of Imperial includes a large number of diverse suppliers, including suppliers of goods and services that directly support research and teaching activity, and suppliers of indirect goods and services not directly related to these activities.
 In order to identify and mitigate risk in the supply chain, there are systems in place to identify and assess potential risk areas and mitigate the risk of slavery and human trafficking occurring in the supply chain.
 More specifically:

-· the College requires suppliers to complete a due diligence questionnaire for all major contracts exceeding £100,000.
+- Imperial requires suppliers to complete a due diligence questionnaire for all major contracts exceeding £100,000.
 This questionnaire requires suppliers to confirm that they are compliant with the Act, and allows for potential rejection on the grounds of convictions under the Act; and

 Communication and awareness of this policy

 Training on this policy, and on the risk our business faces from modern slavery in its supply chains, will be provided as necessary.
-Our zero-tolerance approach to modern slavery will be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.
+Our zero-tolerance approach to modern slavery will continue to be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.

 Further steps